jinglescode/python-signal-processing/README.md

 # Python Signal Processing [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Signal processing can be daunting; this repository contains tutorials on understanding and applying signal processing using NumPy and PyTorch.
+This repository contains tutorials on understanding and applying signal processing using NumPy and PyTorch.

 **splearn** is a package for signal processing and machine learning with Python.
 It is built on top of [NumPy](https://numpy.org) and [SciPy](https://www.scipy.org), to provide easy to use functions from common signal processing tasks to machine learning.

-## Table of Contents
+## Contents

 - [Tutorials](#tutorials)
 - [Getting Started](#getting-started)